 Security and Privacy

 Security is a growing concern in every sector of technology.
 From fingerprint identification to passwords to public Wi-Fi, the modern world seems fraught with opportunities for personal information to be compromised.
 Privacy is especially top of mind for faculty, administrators, and students in educational settings.
-As new technology provides more flexible learning than ever before, boundaries are needed to ensure rigor and these boundaries can carry some concerns.
+As new tech for education provides more flexible learning than ever before, boundaries are needed to ensure rigor and these boundaries can carry some concerns.

 For instance, in online proctoring, monitoring is necessary to protect academic integrity, but students want to know that they can still maintain privacy.
 This is why transparency will continue to be a key factor for educational technology companies.